Find a Law Firm

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of Accord Buy to Let had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.

-The lawyers that just started acting on my house acquisition in London has without warning closed.
-I only went with them because I had to have a firm on the Accord Buy to Let conveyancing panel and my previous lawyer was not.
+The firm that just started acting on my purchase in Brighton has suddenly closed.
+I chose them because I had to have a solicitor on the Accord Buy to Let conveyancing panel and my family lawyer was not.
 I paid them £200 on account.
-What do I do now?
+What are my options?

-Assuming that you have an Estate Agent in the equation then let them know straight away so that they advise the vendors that there may be a slight delay due to the problems encountered.
+Assuming that you have an Estate Agent in the equation then inform them straight away so that they can let the sellers know that there may be a slight delay due to the problems encountered.
 Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
-You will need to appoint new lawyers that are on the Accord Buy to Let conveyancing panel and notify the lender.
+You should appoint new lawyers that are on the Accord Buy to Let conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new lawyers may be able to help
+Your new solicitors should be in a position to help

-I recently had an offer accepted on a house.
-My mortgage broker pressured me to appoint their lawyers I paid an upfront payment of 200.
-Soon after the conveyancers contacted me sheepishly admitting that they were not on the Accord Buy to Let conveyancing panel.
+After much negotiation I have agreed a price on a house.
+My mortgage broker recommended their conveyancers I paid an upfront payment of 200.
+Soon after the conveyancers contacted me to say that they were not on the Accord Buy to Let conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Accord Buy to Let panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.